crelies/AdvancedList/README.md

 })
 ```

-For more examples take a look at [AdvancedList-SwiftUI](https://github.com/crelies/AdvancedList-SwiftUI).
+For more examples take a look at the `Example` directory.

 ## Migration